 - Curate your newsfeed – the three dots after the person (or organization’s) name has a lot of options.
 Click on it to discover the ways to make your newsfeed more personalized.

 - Send money – there are actually various ways you can do this via Messenger.
 You can use paypal or an app (go to Settings – Payments settings to set this up).
-The one I’ve tried is via the RBC Canada app using an RBC account.
+I’ve tried this via the RBC Canada app using an RBC account.
 Clients select a person from their Messenger friend list, transfer funds and send a message to the receiver.
 The message can be sent to the receiver’s Messenger inbox or email address.
-It will tell the receiver where to log-in to the financial institution of their choice to deposit the funds (a link on the email).
+It will tell the receiver to log-in to the financial institution of their choice to deposit the funds (a link in the email will be provided).

 - Check who’s been snooping on you – Go to Settings– Security and Login.
 There you will see the second box titled Where you’re logged in.
 Click see more to check if there have been log-ins on devices that are unfamiliar to you (that’s your snoop).
 And if you forgot to log out after a session, you can take care of this on the same tab (Security and Login).
 You can do so remotely by clicking on the dots on the right corner and choose Log Out.

-- Download your FB data – if you want to check your activity or save your data should you decide to delete you FB account, you can download your FB data.
+- Download your FB data – if you want to check your activity or save your data (if you’ve decided to delete you FB account), you can download your FB data.
 Go to Settings – General and click on Download copy of your Facebook data (last line in the middle of the page).

 Mind your time

 Facebooking can be addictive!
 A minute of browsing can turn into an all-nighter if you’re not careful.
 Balance is the key to responsible Facebook use.
 Enjoy posting and browsing online, but if it already gets in the way of doing your work, minding your responsibilities, or experiencing real life in general, then you know that you’re overdoing it.
-Consider timing yourself or scheduling a few minutes of social media time as a reward for finishing a task.
+For example, is your first impulse to record or take photos of an event for posting on FB later rather than experiencing it fully first-hand?
+Do you check FB feeds immediately after you wake up in the morning?
+Then you might have a problem.
+Consider limiting or timing yourself, or perhaps scheduling a few minutes of social media time as a reward for finishing a task.